 I took two breaks during the exam; the first after I completed one hundred questions and the second when I finished all the questions.
 It took me two-and-a-half hours to complete the test.

-Rest of the time, I spent on reviewing the questions, and then I submitted the answers.
+The rest of the time, I spent reviewing the questions, and then I submitted the answers.
 A short survey followed the submission and then I was shown my result.

 I passed the PMI-RMP exam.
 I was PMI-RMP certified.